htw-imi-showtime/showtime-website/content/ss24/bachelor/b0-template-minimal/_index.md

 +++
-title = "Bachelor Project Template" project_id = "B0"
+title = "Bachelor Project Minimal Template" project_id = "B0"

 # Properties for displaying the project in the project list